adcs-conference/adcs-conference.github.io/index.md

 ADCS is an opportunity for researchers and practitioners in document management and information retrieval to meet and present their work.
 The symposium aims to cover all aspects of Document Computing and Information Retrieval.
 The symposium emphasises both commercial and academic issues by encouraging a variety of submissions.

 ### Steering Committee

+The steering committee is made up of the General Chairs and Program Chairs from the previous 6 ADCS.

-As of 2015:
+As of 2018:

-* Shlomo Geva, Queensland University of Technology.
-* Andrew Trotman, eBay.
+* Andrew Trotman, University of Otago (2018).
+* Bevan Koopman, CSIRO (2018). </lib>
+* Paul Thomas, Microsoft (2018).
+* Mark Carman, Monash University (2017).
-* Laurianne Sitbon, Queensland University of Technology.
+* Guido Zuccon, Queensland University of Technology(2017).
-* Shane Culpepper, RMIT.
-* James Thom, RMIT.
+* Sarvnaz Karimi, CSIRO (2016).
+* Laurence Park, Western Sydney University(2015).
-* Falk Scholer, RMIT
+* Falk Scholer,	RMIT University (2014)
+* Shane Culpepper, RMIT (2014).
-* Andrew Turpin, University of Melbourne.
+* Laurianne Sitbon, Queensland University of Technology (2013).
-* Paul Thomas, Microsoft.
-* Sally Jo Cunningham, The University of Waikato.
+* Sally Jo Cunningham, The University of Waikato (2012).
-* Mark Sanderson, RMIT.
-* Laurence Park, University of Western Sydney.
-* Sarvnaz Karimi, CSIRO.
-* Guido Zuccon, Queensland University of Technology.

 ### History
+* [2018](http://adcs-conference.org/2018/)  Dunedin -- University of Otago
+* [2017](http://adcs-conference.org/2017)  Brisbane -- Queensland University of Technology
 * [2016](http://adcs-conference.org/2016/)  Melbourne --    Monash University
 * 2015	Sydney --       University of Western Sydney
 * 2014	Melbourne --	RMIT